NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

     >>> display(ranked_features)

-Walkthrough on univariate drift detection
+Walkthrough
 -----------------------------------------

-NannyML's Univariate approach for data drift looks at each variable individually and conducts statistical tests comparing the chunks created from the data provided with the reference dataset.
+NannyML's Univariate approach for data drift looks at each variable individually and conducts statistical tests comparing the chunks created from the analysis :ref:`data period<data-drift-periods>` with the reference period.

-NannyML uses the KS Test for continuous features and the 2 sample Chi squared test for categorical features.
+NannyML uses the :term:`2 sample Kolmogorov-Smirnov Test<Kolmogorov-Smirnov test>` for continuous features and the :term:`Chi squared test<Chi Squared test>` for categorical features.
 Both tests provide a statistic where they measure the observed drift and a p-value that shows how likely we are to get the observed sample under the assumption that there was no drift.

 If the p-value is less than 0.05 NannyML considers the result unlikely to be due to chance and issues an alert for the associated chunk and feature.

-Let's start by loading some synthetic data provided by the NannyML package.
+We begin by loading some synthetic data provided in the NannyML package.

 .. code-block:: python